 As well as the formal reading programmes at the school we also promote a love of reading though a variety of ways including our exciting reading week that we hold every two years, visits from authors, dress up like a book character for World Book Day, links to websites, links to local libraries.
 We have recently started to celebrate National Poetry Day where each class learns and performs a poem to the school.
 Each child is given a library code and has the opportunity every week to visit Roxeth’s well stocked school library to choose books both fiction and non-fiction.
 The governing body supported the status of reading in Roxeth by appointing a dedicated librarian who is extremely knowledgeable about children's literature.

 We work with parents, the child’s first educator, to support reading.
-We also run parent workshops in phonics and reading to support parents when reading with their child at home.
+When safe to do so we also run parent workshops in phonics and reading to support parents when reading with their child at home.

 At Roxeth we follow the DfE’s Letters and Sounds phonics programme.
 It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.
-In reception we use jelly and bean books plus dandelion readers which matches the letters and sounds phases.
+In Reception, we use jelly and bean books, Oxford Reading Tree, Phonic Bugs, Big Cat plus Dandelion readers which matches the letters and sounds phases.

 There are six phases in learning sounds: